 - In the beginning, there would be no impact on the income statement.

-- After few years, there will be wear & tear of the PP&E, so the company needs to deduct depreciation in the income statement which will also result in less net income.
+- After a few years, there will be wear & tear of the PP&E, so the company needs to deduct depreciation in the income statement, resulting in less net income.

 #9 – What is Sensitivity Analysis in Financial Modeling?

-If you have an analysis already in your laptop, show it to your interviewer to answer this Financial Modeling Interview Question.
+If you have an analysis already on your laptop, show it to your interviewer to answer this question.

 Sensitivity analysis is one of the analyses used in financial modeling.
-This analysis helps one understand how the target variable is affected by the change in input variable.
-For example, if you want to see how the stock price of a company is affected by its input variables; we would take few input variables and would create an analysis in excel.
+This analysis helps one understand how the target variable is affected by the change in the input variable.
+For example, if you want to see how the stock price of a company is affected by its input variables, we would take a few input variables and would create an analysis in excel.

 We use DATA TABLES to perform sensitivity analysis.
-Most popular sensitivity analysis is done on the effect of WACC and Company’s Growth rate on the Share Price.
+The most popular sensitivity analysis is done on the effect of WACC and the Company’s Growth rate on the Share Price.

-As we see from above, on one side is changes in WACC and the other side is changes in Growth Rates.
-In the middle box is Share Price sensitivity to these variables.
+As we see from above, on one side are changes in WACC, and the other side is changed in Growth Rates.
+In the middlebox is Share Price sensitivity to these variables.